 Getting pulled over for DWI or driving while impaired can be one of the most frightening experiences.
 In a matter of seconds, you feel completely at the mercy of the police officer.
 It is important to know your rights after being stopped for DWI or if facing DWI charges.

 Attorney David A. Coolidge of the Coolidge Law Firm has provided the answers to frequently asked questions about DWI charges.
 He welcomes the opportunity to answer specific questions about your case.
-Contact the Coolidge Law Firm by calling (919) 239-8448 or submitting an online form to receive a confidential review of your case.
+Contact the Coolidge Law Firm to receive a confidential review of your case.

 Raleigh DWI Defense Frequently Asked Questions